Chestnut-banded Plover

 Black-headed Lapwing (Vanellus t. tectus) occurs in NW Kenya to Northern Uganda to West Africa.
 Photo Per Holmen, Lake Baringo

-African wattled Lapwing (Vanellus senegallus) is wide spread in Africa in wetlands and adjacent grassland.
+African wattled Lapwing (Vanellus senegallus) is widespread in Africa in wetlands and adjacent grassland.
 Masai Mara

 Senegal (lesser black-winged) Lapwing (Vanellus lugubris) is an uncommon resident and migrant to short grass plains or recently burnt areas in quite many countries in Africa.
 Photo Lorenzo Barelli